pikumb94/NeonDash/README.md

 # NeonDash
-A prototype of a 4 players top-down Arena videogame that has as core mechanics synergies with projectiles, barriers and obstacles.
+An __early__ prototype of a 4 players top-down Arena videogame that has as core mechanics synergies with projectiles, barriers and obstacles.
 The game is in its first iterations and so is in continious development and far from a polished final product.

 ## The Gameplay up to now